adhi85/paragraph-search-django/README.md

 # Paragraph-Search Using Django

-## Tech Used: Django, Djangorestframework, PostgreSQL
+- Tech Used: Django, Djangorestframework, PostgreSQL
+- Formatter User: black 24.3.0

 ## How to run locally
 ### Using Virtualenv